 #1 Updated by Raymond Hoh over 5 years ago

 Mailchimp should have built-in analytics to change the URLs we want to track into URLs that Mailchimp will track for analytics purposes.

 As for tracking users from Mailchimp, we could do something with Google Analytics like this:

-#2 Updated by Matt Gold almost 4 years ago
+#2 Updated by Matt Gold over 5 years ago

 That's interesting, Ray.
 I agree that Mailchimp will provide us with some interesting data related to the mailing.
 What we are hoping to see is whether this mailing helps improve usage of the Commons over time -- and particularly to see whether it helps activate members who have recently been inactive.
 The idea (which came from Lisa Rhody, our new Deputy Director of Digital Initiatives of the GC) is to take the pulse of the number of active users who had been active in the last (day/week/month/year) one week before the mailing, and then do run those same tests/measures a week, two weeks, a month later and see whether there had been any effect.